N0ciple/pykefcontrol/README.md

 my_speaker.unmute()

 # Get volume : it reruns an integer between 0 and 100
-my_speaker.volume # it is not a method so it does not requires parenthesis
+my_speaker.volume # it is not a method so it does not require parenthesis
 # (output example) >>> 23

 # Set volume